Feminist rhetoric: Race and ethnicity

-Rhetorical feminism and the role of hope
+The role of hope

-Cheryl Glenn, in The Language of Rhetorical Feminism, Anchored in Hope, argues for a new approach to rhetoric, one centered on inclusivity and hope, especially for underrepresented voices.
+Cheryl Glenn, in "The Language of Rhetorical Feminism, Anchored in Hope," argues for a new approach to rhetoric, one centered on inclusivity and hope, especially for underrepresented voices.
 Glenn argues for a move toward rhetorical feminism by pointing out how traditional rhetoric has historically silenced women and marginalized groups.
 This approach values and amplifies these voices, promoting a more equitable and cooperative society.
+Rebecca Solnit similarly discussed feminist rhetoric as having the power to change and redesign the world, saying it goes beyond just stating injustices, but it actually uses equity as a means of evaluating justice.
 For Glenn, hope is not simply optimism; it involves actively striving for understanding and inclusivity to triumph over dominance.
-Glenn’s focus on rhetorical feminism emphasizes empathy and dialogue as tools to foster meaningful participation and challenge patriarchal structures.
+Glenn's focus on rhetorical feminism emphasizes empathy and dialogue as tools to foster meaningful participation and challenge patriarchal structures.